-Must take a course that includes a semester of Civics
+\Must take a course that includes a semester of Civics

-Must take the Civics End of Course Assessment
+\Must take the Civics End of Course Assessment

-- 30% course grade must include results of the End of Course Assessment - A student transferring into middle grades after the beginning of the second term is not required to meet this requirement if three social studies courses have already been completed or two year-long courses that include civics. - A middle school student is required to successfully complete a course in career and education planning (stand alone or integrated into another course or courses).
-It must result in a completed personalized academic and career plan for the student that may be revised as the student progresses through middle school and high school.
-(1003.4156, F. S.) - Progress monitoring assessments will be administered in reading three times during the school year.
+- \30% course grade must include results of the End of Course Assessment - \A student transferring into middle grades after the beginning of the second term is not required to meet this requirement if three social studies courses have already been completed or two year-long courses that include civics. - Progress monitoring assessments will be administered in reading three times during the school year.
 All screening, diagnostic assessments and progress monitoring assessment data will be used in making decisions about core, targeted, and intensive (universal, strategic, and intensive) instructional needs in reading. - Progress monitoring assessments will be administered in Math a minimum of two times during the school year.
-Diagnostic assessment and progress monitoring assessment data will be used in making decisions about Instruction. - As resources are available, computer literacy will be taught.
+Diagnostic assessment and progress monitoring assessment data will be used in making decisions about Instruction. - As resources are available, computer literacy will be taught. - Physical Education shall be regularly scheduled each year. - Beginning with the 2009-2010 school year, the equivalent of one class period per day of physical education for one semester of each year is required for students enrolled in grades 6 through 8.
+Students in grades K-8 are eligible to waive the physical education requirement if they meet any of the following criteria:

-- Physical Education shall be regularly scheduled each year. - Beginning with the 2009-2010 school year, the equivalent of one class period per day of physical education for one semester of each year is required for students enrolled in grades 6 through 8.
-Students in grades K-8 are eligible to waive the physical education requirement if they meet any of the following criteria: - > The student is enrolled or required to enroll in a remedial course; - The student's parent indicates in writing to the school that; - The parent requests that the student enroll in another course from among those courses offered as options by the school district; or - The student is participating in physical activities outside the school day, which are equal to or in excess of the mandated requirement - A series of experiences shall be provided for student development through exposure to experiences to be selected from, but not limited to the following; art, music, foreign languages, exploratory career education, and health (F.S.
+- > The student is enrolled or required to enroll in a remedial course; - The student's parent indicates in writing to the school that; - The parent requests that the student enroll in another course from among those courses offered as options by the school district; or - The student is participating in physical activities outside the school day, which are equal to or in excess of the mandated requirement - A series of experiences shall be provided for student development through exposure to experiences to be selected from, but not limited to the following; art, music, foreign languages, exploratory career education, and health (F.S.
 1003.42).